skiddow/OpenVPN/README.md

 Watch tutorial on YouTube: [▶ Setup your own VPN server](https://youtu.be/avYcoMKaXRc).

-This script will let you setup your own VPN server in no more than a minute, even if you haven't used OpenVPN before.
+This script will let you setup your own VPN server, even if you haven't used OpenVPN before.
 It has been designed to be as unobtrusive and universal as possible.

 ### Installation
 Run the script and follow the assistant: